githubEdit

 console.log('Account address:', address)

 Note: This implementation uses BIP-84 derivation paths and generates Native SegWit (bech32) addresses by default.
-The address type is determined by the BIP-84 standard, not by configuration.
+Set bip: 44 in config for legacy (P2PKH) addresses.

 Important Note about Electrum Servers: While the package defaults to electrum.blockstream.info if no host is specified, we strongly recommend configuring your own Electrum server for production use.
 Public servers like Blockstream's can be significantly slower (10-300x) and may fail when fetching transaction history for popular addresses with many transactions.
 For better performance, consider using alternative public servers like fulcrum.frznode.com for development, or set up your own Fulcrum server for production environments.